weilbith/AUR/README.md

-# PKGBUILD Collection
+# Arch User Repository

 This is a small collection of diverse `PKGBUILD` files.
 They are used to build packages that can be installed to _ArchLinux_.
-They are just not worth to get published as an ArchLinux User Repository.
+They are just not worth to get published to the official AUR.
+Eventually it is not conform with the submission guidelines as well.

 The goal is to have everything on your computer managed as either an package of the OS or a plugin (if it is strongly related to a specific tool or